 Trump urges 'strong and swift' UN action to end Rohingya crisis

-Rohingya refugees in Bangladesh said on Wednesday they were dismayed by a speech by Myanmar leader Aung San Suu Kyi in which she condemned rights violations against them but, as far as they could see, offered little hope of them ever going home.
+Myanmar leader Aung San Suu Kyi has rejected a suggestion she is soft on the military, which the United Nations has accused of ethnic cleansing, saying her relationship with the generals was normal and her objective was national reconciliation.

-UNITED NATIONS/COX'S BAZAR, Bangladesh: U.S. President Donald Trump is urging the U.N.
-Security Council to take "strong and swift action" to bring Myanmar's Rohingya crisis to an end, U.S. Vice President Mike Pence said on Wednesday, calling the violence there a threat to the region and beyond.
+UNITED NATIONS/COX'S BAZAR, Bangladesh: U.S. President Donald Trump wants the United Nations Security Council to take "strong and swift action" to end violence against Myanmar's Rohingya Muslims, Vice President Mike Pence said on Wednesday, declaring the crisis a threat to world.

-Pence, speaking at a Security Council meeting on peacekeeping reform, accused the Myanmar military of responding to militant attacks on government outposts "with terrible savagery, burning villages, driving the Rohingya from their homes."
+Speaking at a Security Council meeting on peacekeeping reform, Pence accused the Myanmar military of responding to militant attacks on government outposts "with terrible savagery, burning villages, driving the Rohingya from their homes."

-Pence repeated a U.S. call for the Myanmar military to end the violence immediately and support diplomatic efforts for a long-term solution.
+Pence repeated a U.S. call for the Myanmar military to end the violence and support diplomatic efforts for a long-term solution for the Rohingya, who are denied citizenship in a country where many Buddhists regard them as illegal immigrants.

-"President Trump and I also call on the Security Council of the United Nations to take strong and swift action to bring this crisis to an end and bring hope and help to the Rohingya people in their hour of need," Pence said.
+"President Trump and I also call on the Security Council of the United Nations to take strong and swift action to bring this crisis to an end and bring hope and help to the Rohingya people in their hour of need," he told the 15-member council.

+Diplomats said the Security Council could consider adopting a formal statement if the situation does not improve.

+The 15-member council has met twice behind closed doors since the crisis began on Aug.
+25 and last week issued an informal statement to the press condemning the situation and urging Myanmar authorities to end the violence.

+"Unless this violence is stopped, which justice demands, it will only get worse.
+And it will sow seeds of hatred and chaos that may well consume the region for generations to come and threaten the peace of us all," Pence said.

-His remarks were the strongest yet from the U.S. government in response to the violence in Myanmar's western state of Rakhine that began last month and has forced 422,000 Rohingya Muslims into Bangladesh, fleeing a military offensive the United Nations has branded ethnic cleansing.
+It was the strongest U.S. government response yet to the violence in Myanmar's Rakhine state that began on Aug.
+25 and forced 422,000 Rohingya into Bangladesh, fleeing a military offensive the United Nations has branded ethnic cleansing.

-Pence called the violence and the "historic exodus" of Rohingya, including tens of thousand of children, a "great tragedy."

-The violence began on Aug.
-25 when Rohingya insurgents attacked about 30 police posts and an army camp, killing about 12 people.
+The violence began when Rohingya insurgents attacked about 30 police posts and an army camp, killing about 12 people.

-Unless the violence was stopped, it would only become worse and "consume the region for generations to come and threaten the peace of us all," the vice president said.

-"The images of the violence and its victims have shocked the American people and decent people all over the world," he said.
+Iran's President Hassan Rouhani told a news conference in New York on Wednesday that "the government should be pressured to end this ethnic cleansing."
+French President Emmanuel Macron also condemned "unacceptable ethnic cleaning" on Tuesday and pushed for U.N.
+Security Council action.

+In her speech to the U.N.
+General Assembly on Wednesday, British Prime Minister Theresa May urged the Myanmar authorities to end the violence and allow full humanitarian aid access.

 "I have no hope to go back.
 My documents were stripped from my forefathers decades ago," said Shafi Rahman, 45.
 He said he had arrived in Bangladesh two weeks ago after soldiers and civilian mobs burned his village.

-Rights monitors and fleeing Rohingya say the army and Rakhine Buddhist vigilantes responded with violence and arson aimed at driving out the mostly stateless Muslim population, which the U.N. rights agency called "a textbook example of ethnic cleansing."
+Rights monitors and fleeing Rohingya say the army and Rakhine Buddhist vigilantes responded with violence and arson aimed at driving out the Muslim population.

 Myanmar rejects the charge, saying its forces are tackling insurgents of the Arakan Rohingya Salvation Army who it has accused of setting the fires and attacking civilians.